 What are we doing to promote electric vehicles

-Electric vehicle charging points are being installed at a number of car parks across the borough and we plan to introduce more soon.
+Electric vehicle charging points are available at a number of car parks across the borough and we plan to introduce more soon.
 Most are in areas where many residents don’t have access to off-street parking and may wish to park their vehicles to charge overnight.
 The chargers will also be available to anyone visiting these local centres and attractions during the day.

 Charging will cost 30p per kilowatt.
 Users can download the Shell Recharge app to their smartphone or scan the QR code on each charger to pay online.
 A telephone payment service is also available for those unable to use the smartphone app.